jreus/worldbuilding/Guide/guide.md

 Instead of outputting only ON and OFF, you can also use certain pins to output analog signals.
 Analog signals are non-binary and can vary smoothly between the two voltage extremes that the LilyTiny can handle (0-5V).

 The board generates analog signals using a technique called Pulse Width Modulation (PWM).
-Only pins 0, 1 and 4 are capable of PWM outputs.
+Only pins 0, 1 and 4 are capable of analog/PWM output.

 Now try uploading this sketch to your board.
 Keep the circuit the same.
 We are going to use pin 1 as an analog output instead of a digital output to make the LED fade smoothly from darkness to full brightness.